sixeyed/docker-kube-workshop/part-1.md

 > On Windows run `$env:=REGISTRY_DOMAIN=docker.for.win.localhost`

-Now pull a nice small image to use, and tag it with your domain:
+Now pull a nice small image to use, and tag it with your domain and a new repository name:

 ```
 docker image pull alpine:3.7